By The Hospitable.com Team

 - Tell guests how to lock your home or apartment and let them know where to leave the key.

+It’s important to remember that travelers expect an easy check-out without any cleaning tasks.
 If you charge a cleaning fee, don’t demand too much from your guests.
-You may want to avoid such demands as stripping the beds, putting all dishes in the dishwasher, taking out the trash, and more.
+You may want to avoid such demands as putting all dishes in the dishwasher, taking out the trash, and more.
 In that case, you should keep your Airbnb check-out list of instructions minimal.
+And you should never give your guests a giant checklist of cleaning tasks at the end of their stay if you didn’t include them in the check-out instructions on your listing’s page.

 The check-out message is an important step in a standard message flow, and you’ll never miss it if you use Hospitable.com.
 Our tool will help you automate routine tasks and manage your listings on multiple platforms more efficiently.